donhk/crudjs/README.md

 # crudjs
-crud application using nodejs and mongodb {low effort development}
+crud application using nodejs and mongodb {low effort development}\
+this code is based on zellwk/crud-express-mongo but I added changes into server.js to make the code work with mongo > 3